 This module starts with an introduction to commercial kitchen setup.
 Menu planning and costing helps you develop an awareness of food costs while learning how to create a well-balanced menu.
 During the programme you will work individually to design menus for specific occasions and within a set budget.
 This helps your understanding of the skills required to succeed in a hospitality and culinary environment while further developing your general knowledge of cookery.

-Explore the concept of food & wine matching and an introduction to the world of wine, completing the WSET Level 1 Award in Wines.
+Explore the concept of food & wine matching and an introduction to the world of wine, completing the Certificate in New Zealand Wine Micro-credential.

 During the programme, you will have two weeks work placement during semester one and a further two weeks in semester two.
 This gives you invaluable hands-on experience in some of Auckland’s premier cafés and restaurants.
 During this time you will gain real-life insights into working as a junior chef in a restaurant and café.
 Many students are offered full-time work at these businesses following their work experience module.